minddistrict/gtimelog-macosx/README.rst

 Versions
 ========

-- Compatible with Mac OS 10.6 (Snow Leopard) to Mac OS 10.11 (El Capitan)
+- Compatible with Mac OS 10.6 (Snow Leopard) to Mac OS 10.14 (Mojave)

-- Currently only used and tested with Mac OS 10.11!
+- Currently only used and tested with Mac OS 10.14!

 Prerequisites
 =============